Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 In the context of voice AI, LLMs play a fundamental role in ensuring smooth, intelligent, and context-aware conversations.
 Unlike traditional voice assistants that rely on predefined scripts or rigid rule-based systems, LLM-powered AI voice agents can:

-- Comprehend context and intent
+- Comprehend context and intent;

-- Generate human-like responses
+- Generate human-like responses;

-- Follow complex instructions
+- Follow complex instructions;

-- Handle dynamic, real-time interactions
+- Handle dynamic, real-time interactions;

-- Support multilingual communication
+- Support multilingual communication.

 Why Are LLMs Critical for Voice AI?

+AI voice agents must process and generate responses within milliseconds to maintain a seamless real-time conversation.
 TTFT (Time to First Token) measures how long it takes for an AI model to generate the first symbol of its response after receiving a query.
-MMLU (Massive Multitask Language Understanding).
-MMLU is a benchmark that evaluates an AI model’s ability to understand and answer complex questions across multiple subjects, including math, law, medicine, and general knowledge.
+MMLU (Massive Multitask Language Understanding) is a benchmark that evaluates an AI model’s ability to understand and answer complex questions across multiple subjects, including math, law, medicine, and general knowledge.

 The choice of LLM directly impacts:

-- Response speed (latency) - Faster models, like Gemini 2.0 Flash (0.5s TTFT) and GPT-4o-Mini (0.7s TTFT), allow near-instant interactions.
+- Response speed (latency) - Faster models, like Gemini Flash 2.5 (Sep) (0.37s TTFT) and GPT-4.1 Mini (0.42s TTFT), allow near-instant interactions.

 Key Challenges in Selecting an LLM for AI Voice Agents and Their Business Impact